What Can Be Scanned

 Photos and slides are the main items scanned as part of the packages offered.

-Negatives, film, documents and other media may also be accepted for scanning or conversion to another format, but additional fees may apply based on time required.
+Negatives, film, documents and other media may also be accepted for scanning or conversion to another format, but additional fees may apply based on the quantity or extra time required.

 Photos must be at least 2×2-inches and no larger than 8×10-inches.
 All sizes in between are acceptable.

-Newspaper clippings, odd shaped or laminated photographs cannot be easily scanned, so additional fees may apply.
+Newspaper clippings, odd shaped or laminated photographs cannot be easily scanned, so additional fees may apply if there is an abundance of them.

-Photos must be flexible.
+Photos should be flexible.
 Some older photos are mounted to cardboard and may be too thick to be scanned.
-If a high number of photos provided are thick, additional fees may apply.
+If a high number of photos provided are thick, additional fees may apply due to the additional time to process.

 Preparing your Photos